Pawel-Galkowski/WP-cart-task/README.md

 ﻿# WP-cart-task

-Application which are showing how you can use mailling in node.js.
+Application which are showing how to create simple store.
-Front-end of appliacation is created in react-redux.

 ## Technology stack
     - JavaScript
     - React
     - Redux
-    - HTML5
+    - Bootstrap 4
     - SASS

 ## Installation